MASCOT Family Role

 Attention seeking, distracting to others, difficulty focusing, poor decision-making ability, superficial, ‘in the dark’.

-Afraid to look inside & be honestly about emotions & actions, out of touch with ‘unpleasant’ feelings & spirituality
+Afraid to look inside & be honest about emotions & actions, out of touch with ‘unpleasant’ feelings & spirituality

 “ If I make people laugh, everyone will feel better”